CBD and Delta 8 for Sleep

 Sleep is of vital importance to the nervous system, regulating brain and bodily homeostasis, cognitive abilities, and energy levels.
 Current neuropharmacology trends reveal that a night of good sleep has undisputable benefits for general health and wellbeing.

-Chances are, you've heard the term CBD and/or Delta-8 used somewhere.
+Chances are, you've heard the term CBD or Delta-8 and used somewhere.
 Medical marijuana experts, local dispensaries, and popular wellness influencers alike advertise these cannabis alternatives for treating Insomnia, a common sleep disorder that makes it difficult to fall/stay asleep.
 You might be thinking, “Wait, cannabis?
 Doesn’t that make you high?”
-Well, if the goal is to sleep better, let’s see what anecdotal realities reveal.
+Well, if the goal is to sleep better, let’s see what anecdotal realities

 What is CBD?